-Figure 2(b).
-Iris dataset: Predicted clusters (red stars indicate the predicted cluster centers)
+Fig. 2.
+Iris dataset: True and predicted clusters (red stars indicate the predicted cluster centers)

 The Wine Dataset contains data on the results of a chemical analysis of 3 different types of wine grown in the same region in Italy.
 The 13 different features for each datapoint are actually the amount of each of the 13 different constituents found in the analysis.
 The attributes are real-valued numbers.
 There is a total of 178 datapoints.
 The time for convergence (to reach the same cost value) was measured (in seconds) for both the original FCM algorithm and the proposed modified algorithm while varying the number of clusters and the results are depicted in Table 2.